conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 @conda-forge-admin, please ping conda-forge/<team>
 ------------------------------------

-Entering this command in the PR of a feedstock or staged-recipes will have the admin bot @-mention `conda-forge/core <https://conda-forge.org/docs/orga/governance.html#teams-roles>`_.
+Entering this command in the PR of a feedstock or staged-recipes will have the admin bot @-mention the respective team.
 This command can be useful for people who are not yet members of conda-forge and so cannot @-mention someone due to the general GitHub limitations.